Sable/abc/JastAddExtensions/JastAddModules/release/readme.txt

 This release contains the following:
-	JastAddModules-bin.jar - the implementation of the module type system case_study - contains the JHotdraw 7.1 case study
+	JastAddModules-bin.jar - the implementation of the module type system case_study - contains the JHotdraw 7.1 case study examples - contains small examples using the module type system.

 The JHotdraw case study itself is found in